ITINERARY BY DAY

 Travel by speedboat from Ho Chi Minh City to the Cu Chi Tunnels, an underground city for Viet Cong soldiers during the Vietnam War.
 Cruise the Saigon River, taking in the scenery and river life as you leave the bustling city behind.
 In the tunnels, discover how the Viet Cong survived underground and see various man traps, bomb craters and other remnants of war.
 Then visit a farm and taste an unusual local specialty - cricket!

-Day 10: Mekong Delta – Le Jarai Cruise – Can Tho
+Day 10: Mekong Delta – Le Jarai Cruise – Transfer to Can Tho

 Travel two hours south of Ho Chi Minh City and board a small boat and explore the waterways stopping off at a small home-based factory where workers process coconuts to be used in products like matting and candy.
 Then transfer to Le Jarai, a converted rice barge and continue your cruise along the Mekong River.
 Join in a demonstration of Vietnamese cooking and watch the river go by as you enjoy a sumptuous three-course lunch of Mekong specialties!
 Return to Ben Tre where you will be will be transferred to Can Tho, the delta’s economic hub.

 Day 11: Can Tho – Transfer to Chau Doc